SeanStraus21/gnoll-raider/Documentation/Development Log.md

 		Please try to give some indication in game of whether a given functionality is working or not This mostly applies to all the skills and traits we aren't currently supporting Don't just write stuff in the game to help you remember

+	Conclusion: Well, we did some stuff, just none of the stuff we wanted to do.
+The game is still terrible, even though we have finished all the basic components of the stage editor.
+Level design still sucks, since we only have walls and floors and doors. the HUD is still a piece of garbage, and the UI is still awful.
+So basically, we spent this sprint fixing bugs and upgrading the level editor.

+Sprint 05:
+start date: 10/25/2015
+end date: 11/07/2015

+Sprint 05 Goals:
+	1. Revise User Interface
+		Upgrade HUD, including separate HUD schemes for keyboard and xbox controller Revise Keyboard Hotkey layout (do not insist on 1-to-1 correspondence with xbox) Upgrade menus and stuff to be more convenient.
+	2. Enemy AI
+		line of sight checking
+		more complex movement (avoid clumping up, getting hit, etc.) different tactics for different enemies
+		hitboxes and stuff
+	3. make abilities at least non-broken.
+	4. If you make it this far, go improve the level design